BrentonWay logoin white

 Content marketing is getting increasingly competitive and noisy.
 In a 2015 survey by the Content Marketing Institute, 77% of marketers reported using content marketing for their strategy.
 76% planned to increase their content production in 2016.
 With so much content fighting for the attention of your audience, marketers need more than just good writing to set themselves apart.

-As you plan your content marketing strategy, consider using design and visual storytelling to differentiate your content from the competition.
+As you plan your content marketing strategy, consider using design and visual storytelling to differentiate your content from the competition and understand the importance of repurposing your content.

 Why design?